ACT Government audit of potentially combustible cladding

 Internal Audit and Risk Management

-Internal Audit Section is responsible for planning and delivering the Directorate’s annual audit program, monitoring the Directorate’s compliance and governance controls and coordination of audit sponsors, auditees and audit providers.
-It also undertakes reviews and investigations as requested by the Senior Executive Responsible for Business Integrity Risk (SERBIR), Senior Executive Team (SET) and the Audit Committee.
+Internal Audit is responsible for planning and delivering the Directorate’s annual Audit & Assurance program, monitoring the Directorate’s compliance and governance controls and coordination of audit sponsors, auditees and audit providers.
+It also undertakes reviews and investigations as requested by the Senior Executive Responsible for Business Integrity Risk (SERBIR), Executive Governance Committee (EGC) and the Audit Committee.

-The Directorate’s risk management framework is based on the Australian and New Zealand Standard ISO 31000:2009 Risk Management – principles and guidelines.
-Risks are identified and mitigated through the Directorate’s internal governance control structure, which includes:
+The Directorate’s risk management framework is based on the Australian and New Zealand Standard ISO 31000:2018 Risk Management – principles and guidelines.
+Risks are identified and mitigated through the Directorate’s internal governance control structure managed within the Governance and Community Liaison and Strategic Finance and Procurement branches, which includes:

 - Risk Management Framework;